emmastrand/Kenya_SamakiSalama/FishLandings/scripts/QC.md

 3. Time in water (effort) doesn’t have any data so I removed it for now.
 Is this supposed to?
-4. What are the expected ranges for total traps collected, weight and value measures, and no of fishers in crew?
+4. What are the expected ranges for total traps collected, weight and value measures, no of fishers in crew, and number of fish caught?
-5. In the Catching information section under the Species / Scientific name section, take a look at #1 and #2 and the suggestion fixes on those.
+5. In the Catching information section under the Species / Scientific name section, take a look at \#1 and \#2 and the suggestion fixes on those.
 What do you think?

 ## Contents